mittelmark/tclmain/README.md

 ![](examples/Tk_demo.png)

+Obviously you could have the same effect if you would place the files in the config folder

 ## TODO's

 - main as default mode, but how to distinguis between command and arguments?
-- more examples for the config folder, like tk
+- more examples for the config folder, like Tk demo (done)
+- currently the files in config folder will be evaluated first, what happend if the package developers will then create its own file pkg_name.tcl for instance?